A Receding Horizon Approach for Simultaneous Active Learning and Control using Gaussian Processes

 \subsection{Results and discussions}

-The trajectories of the autonomous racing car in the offline learning simulation are shown in Figure~\ref{fig:offline}.
-Using the GP models from the optimal experiment, the receding horizon tracking controller can accurately track the reference and prevent the collision to the left and right borders.
-In contrast, the GP models from the randomized experiment apparently are not accurate for model predictive control since the car cannot complete one racing lap without crashing into the borders.
+The trajectories of the autonomous racing car in the offline learning simulation are shown in Fig.~\ref{fig:offline}.
+Using the GP models from the optimal experiment, the receding horizon tracking controller can accurately track the reference and prevent the collision to the borders.
+In contrast, the GP models from the randomized experiment apparently are not accurate since the car cannot complete one racing lap without crashing into the borders.
 Particularly, the car initially can track well to the reference but collision to the borders happens when the car needs to turn sharply.
-Hence, the models obtained from the optimal experiment outperform those from the randomized experiment.

-Figure~\ref{fig:online} shows the trajectories of the racing car in the Simultaneous Learning and Control simulation.
-As can be seen from the figure, with the active learning in the objective function, the vehicle initially fluctuates around the reference to explore the informative states, hence the car does not perfectly track the reference in the first 100 time instants but the safety condition of the car is still guaranteed.
-However, once completing the learning phase, the obtained GP models are accurate so that the vehicle is able to track the reference trajectory in the rest of the racing track as well as in a new testing track.
+Meanwhile, Fig.~\ref{fig:online} shows the trajectories of the car in the Simultaneous Learning and Control simulation.
+As can be seen from the figure, with the active learning, the vehicle initially fluctuates around the reference to explore the informative states, hence the car does not perfectly track the reference in the first 100 time instants but the safety condition is guaranteed.
+However, once completing the learning phase, the obtained GP models are accurate so that the vehicle is able to track the reference trajectory in the rest of the racing track and in a new testing track.
 Meanwhile, without active learning, at the beginning of the race where the racing track is relatively simple, then the car can track to the reference.
-However, since the models learned do not have enough excitation, the car deviates to the reference trajectory when the track becomes more complicated (\ie the car must turn sharply), leading to the crashes to the border.
+However, since the learned models do not have enough excitation, the car deviates to the reference trajectory when the track becomes more complicated leading to the crashes to the borders.